espocrm/documentation/docs/administration/fields.md

 Parameters:

-* Link – defines from where field will be taken.
+* Link – defines where the field will be taken from.
 * Field – a field of a related record.

 ## Email